peterwmacd/peterwmacd.github.io/index.md

 ## About

 I am a PhD candidate in the Department of Statistics at the University of Michigan.
-I work primarily on statistical analysis of multiple networks.
+I work primarily on statistical analysis of multiple and dynamic networks, but I also have interests in high-dimensional inference and machine learning for health data.

 I am co-advised by [Dr. Elizaveta Levina](https://lsa.umich.edu/stats/people/faculty/elevina.html) and [Dr. Ji Zhu](https://lsa.umich.edu/stats/people/faculty/jizhu.html), and a member of their [research group](http://dept.stat.lsa.umich.edu/~elevina/group.html).
 Previously, I received my MMath (Statistics) and my BMath (Statistics and Pure Mathematics) from the University of Waterloo (ON).

-## Research Interests
+## Research Interests and Selected Publications

 ### Multilayer and dynamic networks
 **(with Elizaveta Levina and Ji Zhu, UMich)**

-- Latent space models for common and individual structure in multiplex networks (forthcoming in Biometrika, pre-print on arXiv, `multiness` R package on GitHub).
+- Latent space models for common and individual structure in multiplex networks (paper in Biometrika, `multiness` R package on GitHub).
-- Latent space models for dynamic networks.
+- Latent process models for functional networks (in preparation, forthcoming on arXiv).
+- Node-wise inference for multilayer networks.

 ### Post-selection inference
 **(with Dan Kessler and Snigdha Panigrahi, UMich)**